nuejs/nue/packages/nuejs.org/index.md

 # Web Framework For UX Developers
-Build the slickest websites in the world and wonder why you ever did them any other way.
+Build the slickest websites in the world and wonder why you ever did them any other way

-[button "Try Beta"]
-  url: /docs/installation.html
+[button href="/docs/installation.html" "Get started"]

 [image]
   small: /img/figma-to-css.png